upasadena/interactive-cyoa-tutorial/docs/appendix/about.md

 - [ ] Under *Styling/Backgrounds* add examples of where the image upload
   buttons are if you didn't stay zoomed out, and instead zoomed back in to show the image upload bugged choices
+- [ ] Make a script like [here][script-dc] which receives a URL or
+  `project.json`, goes through all links to images, fetches them, then converts them into Base64 encoded images and puts them locally.
+Make it open-source and MIT.
+- [ ] Add Lt Ourovmov's Viewer to the `static/` folder with the other Viewer files
+    - [ ] Use that Viewer with my GitHub template
+    - [ ] Merge it with the other modded Viewer I have to create the Ultimate® Viewer

 ### Completed